This integration is available to Enterprise users.

 You must make sure to create the webhook payload like described above.

 To configure a Gitlab notification channel, open the dashboard build tab of the related Blackfire environment and look for the Notification Channels section.
 Add a new notification channel.
-The configuration simply requires the repository endpoint (Example: https://gitlab.example.com/api/v3/projects/17) and a Gitlab Token to be able to post build statuses on merge requests.
+The configuration requires the repository endpoint (like https://gitlab.example.com/api/v4/projects/17) and a Gitlab Token to be able to post build statuses on merge requests.